secureCodeBox/documentation/docs/auto-discovery/service-auto-discovery.md

 Services without a matching port number or name are currently ignored.

 ### Setup
-[Zap-advanced](/docs/scanners/zap-advanced) is the scanner that is used by the Service AutoDiscovery, It.
+[Zap-advanced](/docs/scanners/zap-advanced) is the scanner that is used by the Service AutoDiscovery.
 It has to be installed in the same namespace as the containers that you wish to scan.
 The following steps will install zap-advanced in the `default` namespace:
 ```bash
 helm upgrade --install zap-advanced secureCodeBox/zap-advanced
 ```